 This bird fights to the end, and the fight could last even more than a day.
 They were frequently taped to make the battle more enduring, unlike other game birds that sometimes had metal spurs to inflict maximum damage.

 Aseel chickens are said to have originated from the Indian subcontinent, including Sri Lanka, Pakistan, Bangladesh, and present-day India.
-They first appeared in America in 1887 and on English soil in 1847, after being introduced by Dr. H.P.
+They first appeared in America in 1887 and on English soil in 1847 after being introduced by Dr. H.P.
 Clarke.

-An Indian text on law, religion, and philosophy known as “The Codes of Manu,” which dates back to between 900 and 1280 B.C, mentions this breed.
+An Indian text on law, religion, and philosophy known as “The Codes of Manu,” which dates back to 900 and 1280 B.C, mentions this breed.
 This goes to prove that these birds have an ancient past.

 Aseel Chicken Color Varieties